 Strong cold North East winds stopped most visible migration.
 A handful of Swallows, House Martins

 Goldfinches and Linnets were seen fighting against the wind.
 Two Whimbrel were seen at Northwick Warth.

-At Severn Beach this morning; just three Arctic Terns and two first winter plumage Little Gulls, twelve Bar-tailed Godwits, seven Whimbrel, three Yellow Wagtails, one Tree Pipit, four House Martins and several hundred Goldfinches heading into the cold NE wind.
+At Severn Beach this morning; just 3 Arctic Terns and 2 first winter plumage Little Gulls, 12 Bar-tailed Godwits, 7 Whimbrel, 3 Yellow Wagtails, a Tree Pipit, 4 House Martins and several hundred Goldfinches heading into the cold NE wind.
 A Great Skua flew north past Aust Warth and a Short-eared Owl was seen there.
 This evening the only notable birds were 2vLittle Terns off Severn Beach, a Raven and another Short-eared Owl over Chittening Warth.

 The first Whimbrel of the year was with Curlew on Northwick Warth.
 A Little Owl was also present here and a Wheatear was on Severn Beach